-This means that the parity of the neutron system is: $(-1)^{L} = (-1)^{1} = -1$ since the intrinsic neutron parity appears in square.
+This means that the parity of the neutron system is: $(-1)^L = (-1)^1 = -1$ since the intrinsic neutron parity appears in square.

-Because the pion capture proceeds via the electromagnetic interaction it conserves parity.
-Hence, the parity of the pion deuterium system must also be -1.
+Because the pion capture is an electromagnetic reaction it conserves parity.
+Hence the parity of the pion deuterium system must also be -1.
 Considering that this system has angular momentum zero and that the parity of the deuterium is +1 we conclude that the pion must have negative parity.
-Hence the negative pion is a pseudoscalar or 0-.
+Hence the negative pion is a pseudoscalar or $0^-$ .